Little Shell Tribe of Chippewa Indians of Montana: History

 Senator Porter J. McCumber of North Dakota was sent to meet with the Pembina Band.
 During the first meeting, when the senator was not present, his agent Waugh offered $0.10 per acre.
 The Pembina walked out of the meeting in disgust, knowing that the US had paid $1.00 per acre for less valuable land near Fort Berthold.
 Agent Waugh brought in 32 Ojibwe from Canada and had them sign the treaty, which became known as the McCumber Agreement or the Ten Cent Treaty.

 After hearing of the fraud, John Burke, state attorney for Rolette County, North Dakota, agreed to represent Little Shell before the US Senate.
 Senator McCumber agreed with John Burke that the treaty was a fraud.
 Nonetheless, the US Senate ratified the treaty after McCumber died in 1905.
 The federal officials told the Little Shell people to sign the treaty or risk starving to death.

-In the 1892 McCumber Agreement between the Turtle Mountain Indians and the Commission, the Turtle Mountain Indian Reservation was established, but many of the Little Shell Band of Chippewa Indians refused settlement there.
+In 1892, the McCumber Agreement between the Turtle Mountain Indians and the Commission, the Turtle Mountain Indian Reservation was established, but many of the Little Shell Band of Chippewa Indians refused settlement there.
 Some Little Shell members did eventually settle on the Turtle Mountain Indian Reservation.
 Others migrated north and west into Saskatchewan and Alberta, and then later made their way back south into Montana.

 In the mid-19th century, the tribe was numbered at several thousand in the Red River-Pembina region.
 At that time there was no formal enrollment procedure, no reservation, and thus no documented population.

-20th and 21st century
+20th and 21st centuries

 Beginning in the late 20th century, the people of the tribe reorganized and first obtained state recognition In Montana in the late 1980s when Governor Stan Stephens signed authorizing legislation.
 The state recognition process formally incorporated the Little Shell Tribe of Chippewa Indians of Montana.
 They gained federal recognition in December 2019.
-Along the way, the Little Shell tribe opened a new cultural center in May 2014, located outside Great Falls, Montana.
+Along the way, the Little Shell tribe opened a new event center in May 2014, located outside Great Falls, Montana.

 Government

 The Tribe maintained its integrity throughout the 20th century, long before federal recognition.
 The constitution has been revised, most recently in 2016.
 The government, social structure and culture have been maintained.
 The Little Shell Tribe is governed by a constitutionally defined elected Tribal Council.
 The Tribal Chairman is also elected.
 Four council seats are up for election every 4 years and three council seats every two years, in a largely mail-in balloting process.
 The tribal council meets regularly in Great Falls at least monthly, and quarterly meetings are held every quarter, in efforts to keep tribal members involved and informed.

 The Council are unpaid.
-Now that the tribe federally recognized, the Little Shell qualify for federally funded educational or government support services such as housing and medical facilities, typically provided tribes recognized by the United States government.
+Now that the tribe is federally recognized, the Little Shell qualify for federally funded government support services such as housing and medical facilities, typically provided to tribes recognized by the United States government.
 Little Shell Tribal members can obtain some services available in urban centers as well as public benefits available to all Montana residents.